sffjunkie/astral/src/doc/index.rst

 1.5      * Added :meth:`moon_phase_asfloat` to
            :meth:`Astral <astral.Astral.moon_phase_asfloat>` and
            :meth:`Location <astral.Location.moon_phase_asfloat>` classes
+         * Added example for calculating the phase of the moon.
 -------- -----------------------------------------------------------------------
 1.4.1    * Using versioneer to manage version numbers
 -------- -----------------------------------------------------------------------